 Woman on her phone with text "engage more B2B buyers"

-Influencer marketing isn’t just a hot new trend anymore—it’s a legitimate (and highly profitable) marketing tactic being used across industries.
+Influencer marketing has become a legitimate and highly profitable marketing tactic used across industries.

-In fact, Statista reports that global influencer marketing value grew from $6.5 billion to $13.8 billion between 2019 and 2021 and is set to continue growing.
-As the market continues to expand, brands from every niche are incorporating B2B influencer marketing into their marketing strategy to reach audiences.
+Statista reports that global influencer marketing value grew from $6.5 billion to $13.8 billion between 2019 and 2021 and continues to grow.
+As the market expands, brands from every niche are incorporating B2B influencer marketing into their strategy to reach audiences.

-According to The State of Influencer Marketing 2021: Benchmark Report, which surveyed 5,000 professionals representing a wide range of occupations and sectors: B2C brands are more likely to use influencer marketing tactics than B2B brands.
+The State of Influencer Marketing 2021 surveyed 5,000 professionals across sectors.
+Its key finding: B2C brands are more likely to use influencer marketing tactics than B2B brands.

 As a result, implementing influencer marketing is an opportunity for trailblazing B2B marketers and brands to stand out if done right.